dmarkdurrett/stamus_for_splunk/README.md

 iseval=0
 ```

-Scirius Security Platform users need to setup the connectivity with their SSP.
+Stamus ND/NDR users need to setup the connectivity with their Stamus Security Platform (SSP).

 To do so, you need to create a file `local/ssp.conf` under the application directory (`/opt/splunk/etc/apps/stamus_for_splunk` usually)
 and setup the following: